By Ed Malaker

 What Is a Guitar Volume Pot?

 A guitar volume pot is a rotary knob on your guitar that allows you to turn the volume up and down.
-Most guitars have at least one volume control, and guitars like the Gibson Les Paul or SG have two.
+Most guitars have at least one volume control, and guitars such as the Gibson Les Paul or SG have two.
 There may also be other rotary pots on the guitar, but they will be tone controls.
 While rotating the volume pot will also change the tone, you can tell the difference because you can turn off the guitar using the volume control.
 Rotating the tone control will make the sound bright or muddy, but the volume will stay about the same.

 How Does a Guitar Volume Pot Work?